dotnet/maui/docs/design/FeatureSwitches.md

 If your library or your app defines an implicit operator on a type that can be used in one of the previous scenarios, you should define a custom `TypeConverter` for your type and attach it to the type using the `[TypeConverter(typeof(MyTypeConverter))]` attribute.

 _Note: Prefer using the `TypeConverterAttribute` as it can help the trimmer achieve better binary size in certain scenarios._

+## MauiNonCompiledBindingsInXamlSupport

+When disabled, XAML compiler will require that all bindings are compiled.
+All bindings that cannot be compiled due to missing x:DataType annotations will throw runtime exceptions.